-Our degree is professionally accredited by the Solicitors Regulation Authority and The Bar Council.
-This offers exemption from the initial stage of the solicitor and barrister professional examinations for England and Wales.
+Our qualifying law degree is professionally accredited and provides exemption from the initial stage of the solicitor and barrister professional examinations for England and Wales.

 We also offer the subjects for students intending to continue their legal education and take the professional course at the Institute of Professional Legal Studies in Belfast.

 In Stage 3, you have the freedom to follow the areas of law that interest you the most, choosing from a wide choice of optional modules.

-As all our partners teach in English so you do not need language skills to take advantage of this opportunity.
+As all our partners teach in English, you don't need language skills to take advantage of this opportunity.